MicrochipTech/wireless_15_4_phy_trx/README.md

 ![](docs/img2.png)

-- Select MiWi under “Wireless->Drivers” tab.
+- Select MiWi (if MiWi protocol is used as higher layer) under “Wireless->Drivers” tab.
 Accept all Dependencies or satisfiers, by selecting "Yes".
 All the necessary components will be auto populated.
-- Please follow the steps in the following [link](docs/GUID-7C1892D2-1B15-442D-B7C8-6BE3C5CB1B72.md) to configure for MiWi.
+- Please follow the steps in the following [link](https://github.com/MicrochipTech/MiWi/blob/main/docs/GUID-32628D58-8B41-490F-8DA4-520C34856980.md) to configure for MiWi.

 - Connect SERCOM5 and TC0 dependencies as shown in the image below: